pace/cloud-sdk-android/docs/index.md

 ### Miscellaneous
 #### Preset Urls
-`PACECloudSDK` provides preset urls for the most common apps, such as `PACE ID`, `payment` and `transactions` based on the environment the sdk was initialized with.
+`PACECloudSDK` provides preset urls for the most common apps, such as `PACE ID`, `payment`, `fueling`  and `transactions` based on the environment the sdk was initialized with.
 You may access these urls via the enum `Environment.kt`.

 ## SDK API Docs